Eating gluten-free around the holidays can be tough, but these 5 gluten-free Christmas recipes are my family’s very favorite. Traditional and tasty!

 FACT: holidays go by at the same rate every year. #namethatshow

 To know me is to understand that I adore a good tradition, especially when it involves food.
-That said, the five recipes I’m sharing today are all family-favorites – ones we come back to again and again, year after year, decade after decade (Cajun Shrimp and Baked Ham, I’m looking at you) at Christmas time.
+That said, the five gluten free Christmas recipes I’m sharing today are all family-favorites – ones we come back to again and again, year after year, decade after decade (Cajun Shrimp and Baked Ham, I’m looking at you) at Christmas time.
 From my family to yours, I hope you find one or two to love!

 What are your family’s favorite Christmas traditions and dishes?

 Fruit Christmas Tree

 My Mom has made it her tradition to make a Fruit Christmas Tree with the grandkids on Christmas Day.
 I’m not sure who has more fun – the kids or Nana. :) Fellow Moms – assembling a Fruit Christmas Tree is an excellent way to burn a winter break afternoon, or it makes a beautiful, edible centerpiece for a holiday appetizer or dessert table.